 - There are three types of eligibility granted by the CCS for students transferring without a valid change of residency: Sit Out Period, Limited, and Unlimited.
 Students who are transferring without a change of residence and are playing a varsity sport will be granted “Sit Out Period” eligibility.
 This means that the athlete will not be allowed to participate in contests until the designated date set by the CCS.
-Typically, this is about 30 days after the start date for contests in a season.
 Students who are transferring without a change of residence and are not playing a varsity sport will be granted “Limited” eligibility.
 Under “Limited” eligibility athletes are allowed to play right away.
 Additionally, the athlete cannot play varsity at all throughout the season.
 If a student-athlete is transferring and did not play the sport in the previous year he/she will be granted “Unlimited” eligibility, which allows he/she to play any level right away.

 3. Outside Competition

 The CIF prohibits participation in any organized activity of an outside agency in a sport during an athlete's period of participation for AMHS in that same sport.
 An athlete will be declared ineligible after any such participation; the team for which he/she participates at AMHS may be required to forfeit any contest in which he/she participates after the date of participation for an outside agency.